Green Oak Tortrix - Tortrix viridana

 Well wooded areas, particularly deciduous woodland and other areas where Oak is present in numbers.

-Flying during May and June from dusk onwards, it can also be found resting in sunshine.
+Flying during May through to early July from dusk onwards, it can also be found resting in sunshine.

 Inhabiting Oak woodland, it can become a pest.
 Although Oak is the main food plant, other deciduous trees are also used, the larvae feeding in a rolled-up or folded leaf.
 These abundant larvae sometimes completely defoliate trees.